-2013 sees the 17th running of the Speyside Stages, with the help of a new title sponsor, Mcdonald and Munro Electrical Contractors.
-The event has grown from a small non-championship event to its current status as a well respected round of the MSA Scottish Rally Championship.
+The McDonald and Munro Speyside Stages has grown from a small non-championship event to its current status as a well respected round of the MSA Scottish Rally Championship.
 Based in Elgin in the North East of Scotland, it has become one of the areas major sporting occasions.
 The event is a major undertaking by the organisers, The 63 Car Club (Elgin) Ltd. It is just one of the many different events that the club organises, which you can find out more about by visiting www.63carclub.com

 The event uses some of Speyside’s finest forests for stages.
 Forests used in the past include Clashindarroch, Bin, Whiteash, Ordiquish, Rosarie, Teinland, and Monaughty.
 The event in the past has also used a super special stage in the Cooper Park, right in the centre of Elgin.
 The 0.7 mile tarmac stage provided an interesting challenge for drivers and easy access for spectators, just a minutes walk away from the town centre.
-Unfortunately, due to flood alleviation works, this spectacular stage will not run in 2013.
+Unfortunately, due to flood alleviation works, this spectacular stage was not ran in 2013 but after the works were completed the stage was brought back and has been used ever since.

 The first Speyside Stages, in 1997, was organised as a non-championship event, but was observed by stewards from the Scottish Rally Championship.
 The event was a success, and paved the way for it to be included as a round of the Scottish Rally Championship.
 The inaugural running was eventually won by Sandy Dalgarno and Martin Forrest, and was also notable for the first sight of the Ford Escort WRC on Scottish soil, driven as course car by Brian Lyall.